nancypannu03/surfs_up/README.md

        df.set_index(df['date'], inplace=True)

-   - Plot the data for better precision of the analysis
+   - Plot the data for better precision of the analysis:

        df.plot()

-   - Check the active number of stations- Valid enough for the anlysis
+   - Check the active number of stations- Valid enough for the anlysis:

        session.query(Measurement.station, func.count(Measurement.station)).\group_by(Measurement.station).order_by(func.count(Measurement.station).desc()).all()